List of all original Apple-1.

 Steve Wozniak signed the Apple-1 and added the most unique dedication every seen on an Apple-1: "To Wendell, a most incredible engineer!
 Woz.
 Apple would not have happened without you!" (see pictures).
 Note by Achim Baqué: I really have to thank Wendell for sharing the amazing pictures and information.
 Wendell has created some incredible Apple-1 boards, Apple-1 case and an Apple-1 keyboard.

-Very good!
-Proto area populated with 3 chips on socket.
+Very good condition!
+Breadboard populated with 3 chips on socket.
 Some wires on the back.
-All additional components and wires added by first owner Wendell Sander himself!
+All additional components and wires added by first owner Wendell Sander himself to have incredible 32 KB DRAM!

 Apr 06, 2018: Number/Sticker/Stamp info.
 Owner added.
 Location.
 Verification status.
 Additional info.
 Website(s).
 State.
 Equipment.
 Description.
 History